 We had a solution for the painted surface but we needed to get creative with the wood stain.
 Since stains purchased from the hardware store are derived from chemicals, they are typically made with some sort of suspension agent such as alcohol, petroleum distillate, or the actual finishing agent (shellac, lacquer, varnish, polyurethane, etc).
 Wood stains need to be applied in well ventilated areas and often the strong chemical smells linger for weeks after being applied.

 What we’ve now learned is that staining wood doesn’t have to involve harsh chemicals.
-We came across this inspiring DIY Coffee Stain idea from e-How and we just knew that we had to give it a try.
+We came across this inspiring DIY Coffee Wood Stain idea from e-How and we just knew that we had to give it a try.

-A DIY Natural Coffee Wood Stain
+Easy 3-Ingredient DIY Natural Coffee Wood Stain

 - 1 Tablespoon Coffee Grounds